imvbhuvan/Machine-Learnig/Projects/Car Price Prediction/README.md

 The MSE and RMSE scores of both the models are computed both times, by looking at the scores it is clear that the Random forest Regressor performs well on prediction.

+The dataset used is provided here and Prediction.py has the respective code

 Thank You

 A case study by Vaishak Bhuvan M R